 1 Sarah Wadleigh was born on September 3, 1694 in Exeter, Rockingham Co., New Hampshire 2.
 She died after 1725.
 She married John Scribner in 1713 in Exeter, Rockingham Co., New Hampshire.
 2 Abigail Wadleigh was born on September 2, 1696 in Exeter, Rockingham Co., New Hampshire 2.
 She died after 1756.
 She married Samuel Maggon.
 3 Joseph Wadleigh 4 Martha Wadleigh was born in January 1700/1 in Exeter, Rockingham Co., New Hampshire 2.
 She married Ephraim Philbrick in 1722 in Exeter, Rockingham Co., New Hampshire.
 5 Benjamin Wadleigh was born in 1703 in Exeter, Rockingham Co., New Hampshire 2.
 He died in 1716 in Exeter, Rockingham Co., New Hampshire 2.

-Joseph Wadleigh was born in September 1698 in Exeter, New Hampshire 1,2.
-He died on April 14, 1779 in Kensington, Rockingham Co., New Hampshire 1.
+Joseph Wadleigh was born in September 1698 in Exeter, Rockingham Co., New Hampshire 1,2.
+He died on April 14, 1779 in Kensington, Rockingham Co., New Hampshire 1,36.
+He is buried in the Kensington Cemetery, Kensington, Rockingham Co., New Hampshire.

 They had the following children:

-Joseph married second to Mary Fogg September 30, 1725 in Kensington, Rockingham Co., New Hampshire.
+Joseph married second to Mary Fogg on September 30, 1725 in Hampton Falls, Rockingham Co., New Hampshire 43.
 She was born on January 5, 1696/7 in Hampton, Rockingham Co., New Hampshire 1,2.
-She died on August 30, 1774 in Kensington, Rockingham Co., New Hampshire 1.
+She died on August 30, 1774 in Kensington, Rockingham Co., New Hampshire 1,35.
+She is buried in the Kensington Cemetery, Kensington, Rockingham Co., New Hampsire.)

 They had the following children:Father: James Fogg